 JCS were introduced in 1969.
-For many years they were the second-most important measure of German ALMP after vocational training programmes.
-The legal basis is defined in §§260 to 271 and 416 of the Social Code III (Sozialgesetzbuch III, SGB III) enacted in 1998, replacing the Work Support Act (Arbeitsförderungsgesetz, AFG) from 1969.
-JCS provide jobs for unemployed persons facing barriers to employment and aim at stabilising the economic situation of participants and qualifying them for later (re-)integration into regular (non-subsidised) work.
+For many years they were the second most important measure of German ALMP after vocational training programmes.
+The legal basis is defined in §§ 260 to 271 and 416 of the Social Code III (Sozialgesetzbuch III, SGB III) enacted in 1998, replacing the Employment Promotion Act (Arbeitsförderungsgesetz, AFG) from 1969.
+JCS provide jobs for unemployed persons facing barriers to employment and aim at stabilising the economic situation of participants and qualify them for later (re-)integration into regular (nonsubsidised) work.
 The jobs are in different economic sectors, e.g., agriculture, construction and social services.
-Financial support takes the form of wage subsidies (in general 30 to 75 percent of the worker's salary) or loans to the institutions carrying out the programme, i.e., service providers or employers.
-The ordinary duration of support for JCS is twelve months, but exceptions can be made extending the durations to 24 or even 36 months if participation will be followed by a permanent job.
-To prevent deadweight losses and substitution effects the programmes is intended to support only those activities that are additional in nature, of value to society and carried out by persons in need of assistance.
-Additional in nature means that without the subsidies the activities would not be accomplished.
+Financial support takes the form of wage subsidies (in general 30 to 75 percent of the worker's salary) or loans to the institutions carrying out the programme, i. e. service providers or employers.
+The ordinary duration of support for JCS is twelve months, but exceptions can be made extending the duration to 24 or even 36 months if participation will be followed by a permanent job.
+To prevent deadweight losses and substitution effects the programme is intended to support only those activities that are additional in nature, of value to society and carried out by persons in need of assistance.
+Additional in nature means that the activities would not be accomplished without the subsidies.
 They are of value to society if their outcome is for the collective good.
-Due to these requirements, the majority of JCS are low-qualification jobs.
+Due to these requirements, the majority of JCS are low-skill jobs.

 Eligible individuals are assigned to these programmes by caseworkers.
-Eligibility is generally granted to those who have been long-term unemployed (more than one year) or unemployed for at least six out of the last twelve months prior to programme start.
-They also have to fulfil the eligibility criteria for reception of unemployment benefits or assistance, for vocational training programmes, or for vocational integration of the disabled.
-Independently of these requirements, the local employment agencies (LEAs) are allowed to place younger unemployed people (aged 25 or younger) without completed professional training, severely disabled people, tutors and up to five percent of the participants who do not meet the general eligibility criteria.
-When the unemployed person has registered at the LEA, the case is assigned to a caseworker who meets with the unemployed person at regular intervals to evaluate the individual's efforts at finding a job and to develop a plan together with the unemployed person for the integration into employment.
+Eligibility is generally granted to those who have been long-term unemployed (more than one year) or unemployed for at least six of the twelve months prior to programme start.
+They also have to fulfil the eligibility criteria for receipt of unemployment benefit or assistance, for vocational training programmes, or for vocational integration of the disabled.
+Independently of these requirements, the local employment agencies (LEAs) are allowed to place younger unemployed people (aged 25 or younger) without completed vocational training, severely disabled people, tutors and up to five percent of the participants who do not meet the general eligibility criteria.
+When the unemployed person has registered at the LEA, the case is assigned to a caseworker who meets the unemployed person at regular intervals to evaluate the individual's efforts at finding a job and to develop a plan together with the unemployed person for integration into employment.
 This procedure grants the caseworker a large degree of discretion in allocating these programmes to unemployed individuals.
-The caseworker offers the unemployed person a job in a JCS only when the individual is deemed needy of assistance because he/she cannot be integrated into regular employment and does not meet the conditions for other ALMP programmes.
+The caseworker offers only the unemployed person a job in a JCS when the individual is deemed needy of assistance because he/she cannot be integrated into regular employment and does not fulfil the conditions for other ALMP programmes.
 The caseworker chooses the job in consultation with the unemployed person and according to the individual's qualifications and interests.
-Priority is given to projects that explicitly aim at improving the foundations for permanent employment, provide occupations for unemployed people facing special barriers to employment, or improve the social and environmental infrastructure.
-Once assigned by a caseworker, the programme is compulsory for the individual and rejection is sanctioned by revocation of benefits for up to twelve weeks.
-In repeated cases, the unemployed individual may lose his/her UI entitlement permanently.
-Since placement depends on the space available in programmes, in some cases it may be impossible to accommodate some unemployment persons in these programmes.
+Priority is given to projects that explicitly aim at improving the foundations for permanent employment, provide occupations for unemployed people facing special barriers to employment, or improve the social and environmental infrastructure.1 Once assigned by a caseworker, the programme is compulsory for the individual and rejection is sanctioned by stopping benefits for up to twelve weeks.
+In repeated cases, the unemployed individual may lose his/her unemployment benefit entitlement permanently.
+Since placement depends on the places available in programmes, it may sometimes it may be impossible to accommodate some unemployed persons in these programmes.